Fubinio/Fubinio/README.md

-<h1>👋🏻Hello everyone!👋🏻</h1>
+# :wave: Hello everyone! :wave:

-<p>My name is <strong>Mateusz</strong>.
+My name is **Mateusz**.
 I'm a mechanical engineer, who always wants to learn new things.
-Becouse of that I started to
-  learning Web development.
-I hope that hard work and determination helps me to reach my goal - become a software developer, who can face-off with every problem he spotted 💪💪💪</p>
+Becouse of that I started to learning Web Development.
+I hope that hard work and determination will help me reach my goal - become a software developer, who can face-off with every problem he spotted 💪

+#### 👇Here are some informations about me👇

+- ⭐ **I like:** automotive, basketball, gym workout and long walks
+- 📚 **I am currently learning:** Linux, Git/GitHub, HTML 5, CSS 3 and JavaScript
+- 🏭 **I am currently working as:** mechanical enginnering technologist
+- 📫 **How to reach me:** [e-MAIL](mailto:m.rapacki98@gmail.com) or [LinkedIn](http://www.linkedin.com/in/mateusz-rapacki)

 <!---
 Fubinio/Fubinio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.